Information scrambling and redistribution of quantum correlations through dynamical evolution in spin chains: Conclusions

-Now, we understand this from the perspective of quantum scrambling.
-We have found that Heisenberg model, kicked Harper model and transverse field XY model with large value of the field does not show scrambling for one down-spin states.
-However, for other states where the dynamics is confined in one particle sector scrambling occurs.
-Whereas, with a small value of the field $(0 <|h|< 1)$ XY model and Ising model show scrambling behaviour.
-We have also seen that quantum integrability or non integrability does not play any direct role in scrambling.
-The kicked Harper dynamics, a non integrable model, does not show scrambling behaviour but XY model with a transverse field, an integrable system shows scrambling.
+This behaviour can be understood from the perspective of quantum information scrambling.
+If the dynamics is restricted to a spin conserving subspace, scrambling does not take place.
+We have shown that the Heisenberg model, the kicked Harper model and the transverse field XY model with $\vert h\vert >> 1$ do not show any scrambling behaviour for one down-spin states as TMI is always non-negative.
+In these cases, the bipartite correlations in the system do not delocalize into multiparitite correlations as time evolves.
+On the other hand, the XY model with a small transverse field $(\vert h\vert< 1)$, and the Ising model show a scrambling behaviour even with one down (up) spin initial states.
+We have also seen that quantum integrability does not play any direct role in scrambling the quantum correlations.
+The kicked Harper model, a nonintegrable model, does not show scrambling behaviour, whereas the XY model with a transverse field, an integrable model shows scrambling behaviour.
+In these cases, bipartite correlations quickly delocalize into multipartite correlations as time evolves.
+However, for other initial states that mix different spin sectors, scrambling does take place in spin-conserving dynamics.
+For example, the Heisenberg dynamics and the kicked Harper dynamics with an initial state with zero and two magnon sectors do show scrambling; though much smaller compared to that of spin non-conserving models.
+Occurrence of scrambling in a many-body quantum system, therefore, depends fundamentally on two factors: whether the bipartite correlations delocalize with time owing to non spin-conserving dynamics and whether the dynamics mixes different spin sectors. \\